Clive Bairsto – Street Works UK Chief Executive Officer and Co-Chair of HAUC(UK)

 I have spent the past 32 years building a professional reputation in the street works arena and have used both interpersonal skills and knowledge to contribute to my chosen field over that period of time.
 I am a driven individual who is very passionate about holes in the street.
 Some say that I am obsessed others say I am mad but either way I have made it my business to become an expert in my field and the award for Significant Contribution to the Industry granted to me in 2012 by my peers at NJUG (now SWUK) together with the Lifetime Contribution award in 2018 have been the highlight of that career so far.

 Streetworks has changed beyond recognition over the past 10 years and not necessarily for the good.
 I believe we have forgotten the basic aim which is to provide our customers with the services they desire this includes utilities and a road network free from disruption.
 It is this basic principle I endeavour to return to and strive to bring the street works sector to focus upon.

-Balfour Beatty was the first associate members of NJUG and I was instrumental in the creation of the associate membership.
-My team played an active role in all fields of NJUG’s activities including working parties, consultations and forums.
-I personally have been and continue to be involved in a number of National working groups including the Safety Code of Practice review and continue to advise the DfT on policy and strategy as well as lead and sit on a number of key strategy and policy working groups.
+I am currently the National Streetworks Manager for MGroup Services looking after our water and other utility businesses.
+I personally have been and continue to be involved in a number of National working groups including the Safety Code of Practice review (one of my drivers is the safety of those who work in the highway and those who interface with those works) and continue to advise the DfT on policy and strategy as well as lead and sit on a number of key strategy and policy working groups.

 I have worked for the Royal Borough of Kensington and Chelsea for 25years.
 I first joined the Council as a Street Works Inspector and quickly was promoted to the position of Street Works Co-ordinator in late 1997.
 In 2003 I was appointed as the Councils Network Manager and since then I have been responsible for delivering the Councils Network Management Duty.